MarkRijckenberg/Invoice_Timesheet_template/README.md

 # Invoice_Timesheet_template
-integrated Invoice Timesheet Excel template for I.T.
-Freelancers with automated invoice calculation
+Integrated Invoice and Timesheet Excel template for European I.T.
+Freelancers, including automated invoice calculation.

+Currency used in template is the euro (€).